jacekpoz/nte/README.md

 ```
 the site will be available at http://localhost:8080

-the example is a cut down version of [my own website](https://jacekpoz.pl) (of course also written in nte)
+the example is a cut down version of my own website

 # usage